gitlabhq/gitlabhq/doc/install/kubernetes/gitlab_omnibus.md

 used by default in the chart, will be supported by a chart install.

 ### Persistent storage
+> **Note:**
+If you are using a machine type with support for less than 4 attached disks, like an Azure trial, you should disable dedicated storage for [Postgres and Redis](#persistent-storage).

 By default, persistent storage is enabled for GitLab and the charts it depends on (Redis and PostgreSQL).